top of page

 Coat & Color Options

 The Poodle is defined by their beautiful curly locks and bright colors.
 Available in a large variety of colors white, black, brown, chocolate, apricot, red, and even party-colors, the poodle always has a gorgeous curly coat!
-Some of the darker colors can be more rare and highly sought after!
+Some of the darker colors like deep reds can be more rare and highly sought after!
+However, all Poodle puppies are hypoallergenic and non-shedding.
+They won't leave fur on your clothes or furniture!
+If you are allergic to dogs, it is unlikely you will be allergic to a Poodle.

 Grooming